 As well as ERPs or time-frequency plots from individual channels, it’s always useful to see topographical maps of our data.
 It’s a nice way to see what’s going on across the whole head, showing us whether effects are broadly or narrowly distributed across the whole scalp.
 So now I’m going to show you how to do topographical plots in R.

 I want to first of all thank alexforrance and Harold Cavendish over on Stack Overflow for being the source of much of the code I’ve adapted here.

-Fluctuations of pre-stimulus oscillatory activity in the somatosensory alpha band (8–14 Hz) observed using human EEG and MEG have been shown to influence the detection of supra- and peri-threshold somatosensory stimuli.
-However, some reports of touch …
+Fluctuations of pre-stimulus oscillatory activity in the somatosensory alpha band (8– 14 Hz) observed using human EEG and MEG have been shown to influence the detection of supra- and peri-threshold somatosensory stimuli.
+However, some reports of …